-The short form of the for statement is similar to the DO loop of FORTRAN and is often more convenient to type.
-It is, however, very restrictive in that the increment can only be unity.
+The short form of the for statement is similar to the DO loop of FORTRAN but is often more convenient to type.
+However, it is very restrictive in that the increment can only be unity.
 If expr2 is less than expr1 the stmt will not be executed even once.
-Also the expressions are evaluated once at the beginning of the for for loop and not reevaluated.
+Also the expressions are evaluated once at the beginning of the for loop and not reevaluated.

-The iterator form of the for statement is an object oriented construct that separates the idea of iteration over a set of items from the idea of what work is to be performed on each item.
-As such it is most useful when dealing with objects that are collections of other objects.
-It doesn't add any power to the language (neither does the for i = 1, 10form), but it is useful whenever iteration over a set of items has a nontrivial mapping to a sequence of numbers and is used many times.
-As a concrete example consider the definition of an iterator called case
+The iterator form of the for statement is an object-oriented construct that separates the idea of iteration over a set of items from the idea of what work is to be performed on each item.
+As such, it is most useful for dealing with objects that are collections of other objects.
+It is also useful whenever iteration over a set of items has a nontrivial mapping to a sequence of numbers.
+As a concrete example of this, let us define an iterator called case.
+To do this, we use the hoc keywords iterator and iterator_statement, e.g. like this

 '''

 iterator case() {local i

-for i = $2, numarg()-1 {
+for i = 2, numarg() {

 $&1 = $i

 iterator_statement

 }

 }

 '''

-Now it is easy to use this iterator to loop over small sets of unrelated integers as in
+It is easy to use this iterator to loop over small sets of unrelated integers, as in